naaltech/naal-org-yonet/README.md

 ## 🚀 Deployment

-### Deploy with Vercel
+### Deploy with Netlify

-1. Connect your GitHub repository to Vercel
+1. Connect your GitHub repository to Netlify
-2. Add environment variables in the Vercel dashboard
+2. Add environment variables in the Netlify dashboard
 3. Deploy

 ### Manual Deployment